 Athletic training program guidelines

 The athletic training major is designed to prepare students to pass the Board of Certification (BOC) for the Athletic Trainer (AT).
 Admission into the athletic training program (AT Program) will be on a competitive basis.
 Applications will be accepted twice a year: Oct.
 1 and Feb.
 1. Students will have until the February deadline of their sophomore year to make an official application to the program.
 The acceptance procedures for a transfer student will depend on the institution from which the student is transferring (i.e., an accredited or non-accredited program).
 There is no guarantee that students joining the program late in their career will be qualified to graduate in four years.
-Each interested student must submit a formal application to the program.
+Each applicant must submit a formal application to the program.
 If the student meets all necessary criteria, he/she will be asked to interview with the Athletic Training Program Director and the current athletic training staff.
 Students intending to pursue a career in athletic training will be given preference to admittance into the Northwestern College AT Program.

 Specific information regarding admission, technical standards, retention, graduation criteria and degree completion timeline follows:

 - Completion of the formal application to the AT program.

 - Meet established technical standards (see below, III), which will be assessed by:

 - Successful completion of Mock Assessment (interview)